supersimplesuper/super-api-embed/README.md

 Once the loader has been setup you can then interact with returned instance of the embed.

-### Automatic resizing

-The embed emits an event each time the DOM content has been modified, this event is then _debounced_ with a 300ms delay to avoid overwhelming any event listeners that might be bound to listen to it.
-The embed internally listens to this resize event and will automatically adjust the height of the iFrame element to try and match the content.
-If required, you can constraint the height of the iFrame with a `max-height` CSS property and the contents of the iFrame will automatically scroll to accommodate the content.

 ### Events

 The embed emits a number of useful events that can be listened to.
 All events have the following data structure at the top level: